-How Your South Dakota LLC Will Be Taxed
+How Your LLC Will Be Taxed

-Items 1 and 2 are taxed as “pass-through” income for any LLC owners, managers or members who receive profits from the business.
-Any profits are reported on federal and personal
+Items 1, 2 and 3 fall under pass-through taxation for any LLC owners, managers or members who receive profits from the business.
+Profits are reported on federal and state personal tax returns.

-South Dakota State Tax on Your LLC Earnings
+South Dakota Income Tax

-You will typically need to collect South Dakota sales tax on:
+You'll typically need to collect South Dakota sales tax on:

 - Tangible, personal property and goods that you sell like furniture, cars, electronics, appliances, books, raw materials, etc.

-Most states do not levy sales tax on goods that are considered necessities, like food, medications, clothing or gas.
+Most states do not levy sales tax or gross receipts tax on goods that are considered necessities, like food, medications, clothing or gas.
 Check with the South Dakota Division of Taxation to confirm whether your business is required to collect South Dakota sales tax.

 Federal Taxes for LLCs

 Federal Self-Employment Tax

-You will be able to deduct your business expenses from your income when working out how much self-employment tax you owe.
-Here are some examples of how much self-employment tax
+You’ll be able to deduct some of your business expenses from your income when calculating how much self-employment tax you owe.

-The Internal Revenue Service allows LLCs to ask to be treated as an S Corporation for tax purposes, provided your business meets certain requirements.
-This can help you reduce the amount of self-employment tax that you pay by allowing you to declare some of your income as salary and other income as distributions or withdrawals.
+The Internal Revenue Service allows an LLC to be treated as an S Corporation for tax purposes, provided your business meets certain requirements.
+This can help you reduce the amount of self-employment tax you pay by allowing you to declare some of your income as salary and other income as distributions or withdrawals.

-You can do this by making an “S Corporation Tax Election” with the IRS using a form known as Form 2553.
+You can do this by making an “S Corporation Tax Election” with the IRS using Form 2553.
 We can file your Form 2553 with the IRS on your behalf.

 Federal Income Tax

 You must also pay regular federal income tax on any earnings you take out of your South Dakota LLC.
 The amount of income tax you pay depends on your earnings, current income tax bracket, deductions and filing status.

-You only pay federal income tax on your LLC profits that you take out of the business, less certain deductions and allowances.
-This includes your tax-free amount, plus LLC

-business expenses and other deductions for areas such as healthcare and some retirement plans.
+You only pay federal income tax on profits you take out of the business, less certain deductions and allowances.
+This includes your tax-free amount, plus business expenses and other deductions for areas such as healthcare and some retirement plans.

 Speak to your accountant for more information.

 Employee and Employer Taxes

 If you pay employees, there are some slightly different tax implications.
-Speak to your accountant to get clear guidance for your own unique situation.
+Speak to your accountant to get clear guidance for your unique situation.

 Employees May Need to File Tax Returns

-South Dakota LLC Employee Insurance and Other Requirements
+Employee Insurance and Other Requirements

-You may also need to pay insurance for any employees, like employee compensation insurance or unemployment tax.
-There will also be other requirements you have for employees.
+You may also need to pay insurance for any employees, such as employee compensation insurance or unemployment tax.

 Other Taxes and Duties

-Depending on the industry you are in, your South Dakota LLC may be liable for certain other taxes and duties.
-For example, if you sell gasoline you may need to pay a tax on any fuel you sell.
-Likewise, if you import or export goods you may need to pay certain duties.
+Depending on your industry, you may be liable for certain other taxes and duties.
+For example, if you sell gasoline, you may need to pay a tax on any fuel you sell.
+Likewise, if you import or export goods, you may need to pay certain duties.

-Speak to your accountant about any other taxes you may need to withhold or pay.
+Speak to your accountant about any other taxes or duties you may need to withhold or pay.

-Estimated Taxes for Your South Dakota LLC
+Estimated Taxes for Your LLC

-Most South Dakota LLCs will pay estimated taxes on a quarterly basis.
+Most LLCs will pay estimated taxes on a quarterly basis.
 Learn more on the IRS website, and speak to your accountant for more information.

-FAQs on South Dakota LLC Business Taxes
+FAQs on South Dakota Business Taxes